nagy135/rpm/README.md

 If validation is needed, rofi will give you prompt.
 If not you can choose from keys and retrieve password (or login with `rpm_rofi -l`) to the clipboard.

 ## TODO
-* avoid user to simply remove password_hash and use init
+* avoid user to simply remove password_hash and use init (probably just wipe records if init is used)
 * allow changing of records
+* allow deletion of records
 * change validation messages for user
 * add another features to rofi